astrogirlnim/Children_of_Singularity/README.md

 # Children of the Singularity

-A 2D / 2.5D multiplayer sci-fi salvage simulation inspired by Moebius, Planetes, and Nausicaä.
+A 2D / 2.5D multiplayer sci-fi salvage simulation inspired by Moebius, Planetes, and Nausicaa.
 Players explore cluttered orbital zones, collect and trade space debris, upgrade their ships (or themselves), and gradually uncover an unsettling AI-controlled ecosystem.

 ---